quantum-compiler/quartz/INSTALL.md

 - `test_optimize | Debug-Visual Studio` -> Edit Configurations... -> Working Directory -> fill in `(path\to\quartz)`
 - Click "Run 'test_optimize'" (Shift + F10)

+### Troubleshooting
+- If the Python modules you have installed in the quartz conda environment are missing, please consider replacing all instances of `"python "` in the code with the Python executable path in the quartz conda environment.

 ## Visual Studio Integration (Optional) (only for Windows)